thingsat/lr-fhss/payload.md

 TODO

 ## Format
-Fields are encoded in little endian.
+Fields are encoded in big endian.

 > Note: The length of the payload varies depending on the experiment being conducted